Hi! My name is Monica. I am a beginner of Japanese, and I am here writing this to share my insights on how I study the language.

 I knew that this day would come.
 The moment where I have to sit for hours watching videos in JapanesePod101 and stare at my walls memorizing the Hiragana and Katakana alphabet (chuckle).
 After several months of studying Japanese on my own, I can now read and write in Hiragana and Katakana.
 I also know the numbers, months, and many other words in Japanese.
 It feels amazing!

 I know it takes years to get fluent with Japanese, so I’m trying hard to improve my skill every day.

 TIP #2: Study Hiragana.
 Make sure you already know how to read and write it after jumping to tip #3.

 There are tons of free online resources you can find on the internet.

 I mainly learned the Hiragana and Katakana from JapanesePod101 YouTube channel.
 I find it very informative, and it’s by far the best one when it comes to learning Japanese.
 They have a website too, so go ahead and check them out.
 One other channel I’d like to mention is the Yuko Sensei.
-These are just a few of the many sources of information I have over the months of studying Japanese by myself.
-I always search for other information on the web, and I’d say that sky is our limit to learning something.
+These are just two of the many sources of information I have over months of studying Japanese.
+I always search for information on the web, and I could say that sky is our limit to learning something.
 It just takes some time and effort to do it.

 TIP #3: Study Katakana.
 Make sure you know how to read and write it after jumping to tip #4.